Packaging tool that interacts with the SBo repository

-Slpkg is a powerful software package manager that installs, updates, and removes packages on Slackware based systems.
-It automatically computes dependencies and figures out what things should occur to install packages.
-Slpkg makes it easier to maintain groups of machines without having to manually update.
+Slpkg is a software package manager that installs, updates and removes packages on Slackware-based systems.
+It automatically calculates dependencies and figures out what things need to happen to install packages.
+Slpkg makes it easier to manage groups of machines without the need for manual updates.

 Slpkg works in accordance with the standards of the SlackBuilds.org organization to build packages.
 It also uses the Slackware Linux instructions for installing, upgrading or removing packages.

 Install from the official third-party SBo repository or directly from source:

 $ tar xvf slpkg-4.1.3.tar.gz $ cd slpkg-4.1.3 $ ./install.sh

 $ slpkg --help USAGE: slpkg [OPTIONS] [COMMAND] <packages> DESCRIPTION: Packaging tool that interacts with the SBo repository.
 COMMANDS: update Update the package lists. build <packages> Build only the packages. install <packages> Build and install the packages. remove <packages> Remove installed packages. find <packages> Find installed packages. search <packages> Search packages on repository. clean-logs Clean dependencies log tracking. clean-tmp Deletes all the downloaded sources.
 OPTIONS: --yes Answer Yes to all questions. --jobs Set it for multicore systems. --resolve-off Turns off dependency resolving. --reinstall Use this option if you want to upgrade. -h, --help Show this message and exit. -v, --version Print version and exit.
 If you need more information try to use slpkg manpage.

 /etc/slpkg/slpkg.yaml General configuration of slpkg /etc/slpkg/blacklist.yaml Blacklist of packages

 If you feel satisfied with this project and want to thanks me make a donation.